AppImageCommunity/pkg2appimage/recipes/travis/README.md

 One way to do it is to write/adopt an `appimage.sh` script, which you run in the `script:` or `after_success:` section of your `.travis.yml`.

 TODO: Write a generic `appiamge.sh` that would make it trivially easy for any project to integrate.
+In the meantime, use one from the link above that matches your situation best.